denten-books/plain-text/3-format.md

 of mystic and trans-rational [*zaum*] poetic rebellion against static literary forms.
 As literary scholars, they reached for Hegel's concrete universal in the guise of trans-human formulae that have a life of their own.

+The notion of a "format" occupies the conceptual space somewhere between form as intrinsic formula and form as extrinsic shape.
+In what remains a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the point of view of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of (often) canonical texts.
+For Tanselle's purposes, the concept of formatting addresses narrowly something like "the number of page units placed on the press at one time" [@tanselle_concept_2000, 112-3].
+He acknowledges, however, that more broadly speaking, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
+In this way we may speak of soap operas as a format for daytime television.
+The format of a journal may be a "broadsheet daily" or a "tabloid."
+Unlike the more narrow term, genre, format identifies both a particular kind and a particular structuring of content.
+The novel is a genre, where the paperback is its common format.
+A paperback implies not only the physical shape of the book, but also a method of manufacturing and distribution, along with the *kind* of content.
+We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
+The format captures something about the shape, the design, the style, and the thematics of the subject matter; it connects, in other words, the where to the what, the how, and in what order.

+Tanselle's definitions help identify the two key components implicit in the concept of format as both process and structure that relate the medium of the work to its content:

+> `medium > process > structure > content`

+In the case of books, text appears to us as structure of a particular shape (pages and paragraphs) embedded into a medium (paper or pixel), in particular ways.
+The kind of close reading

+### 3.2 Strategies of Reading

+The history of literary scholarship is also punctuated by moments of revolt against Hegelian reading for latent universalism.
+A recent conversation on the merits of surface reading has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
+Two types of reading become evident in this model.
+The "symptomatic" literary critic reaches beyond the "ephemeral" external appearances to uncover internal and eternal metaphysical truth within.
+For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
+The psychologically minded critic reads in search of hidden drives, desires, or cognitive structures.
+By contrast to symptomatic reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text: what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."
+The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading" [@best_surface_2009, 9].

+In the late 1960s, Susan Sontag similarly wrote about "the need for more attention to form in art."
+Interpretation can be liberating, she wrote, but it can also stifle creativity.
+It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position between reader and text.
+"If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
+"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form" [@sontag_against_1966, 8-9].
+Marcus and Best remind the reader that Sontag's manifesto is not just an argument against interpretation, but also an "affective and ethical stance" [@best_surface_2009, 10].
+Strategies of "deep" interpretation carry with them also a claim to access, along with an imbalance of interpretive acumen.
+The critic claims to uncover what the lay reader does not and cannot see.
+As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and the professional interpreter.
+In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.
+All readers are priests at the surface.
+All readers are capable, the critics suggest, of forming their own interpretation.

 Where we started with a dichotomy, we arrive at a tripartite model of textuality in which form bridges matter and content.
 The history of Western